MorenoLaQuatra/transformers-tasks-templates/language-generation/README.md

 ## TODO

-- [ ] Modify the management of the tokenizer.
+- [x] Modify the management of the tokenizer.
 It is currently loaded in the dataset class.
 It should be loaded in the `train_test.py` script.
-- [ ] Add a demo script to generate text from a trained model.
+- [ ] Add a demo notebook/script to generate text from a trained model.
 - [ ] Add parameters to fine-tune the model on a custom dataset (e.g., csv file).